meysam-motaharfar/Crash-Severity-Prediction/README.md

 6. [Results and Conclusion](#results-and-conclusion)

 ## Project Overview

-The primary aim of this project is to develop a predictive model that can accurately assess the severity of vehicle crashes.
-This model serves as a crucial tool for policymakers, traffic Traffic accidents remain a significant public safety challenge, necessitating efficient predictive models to evaluate crash severity.
-To this end, various machine learning techniques are employed to predict the severity of traffic crashes using a dataset encompassing multiple factors such as road conditions, vehicle conditions, traffic conditions, and driver attributes.
-Through comprehensive exploratory data analysis, key predictors of crash severity were identified.
-Several predictive models were developed, including logistic regression, decision trees, random forests, K-nearest neighbors, multilayer perceptrons, and support vector classifiers.
-Techniques such as SMOTE and Random Over Sampling were employed to address class imbalance.
-A significant positive aspect of this study is the implementation of a flexible and generalized pipeline in the code.
-This pipeline automates data handling, including the imputation of missing values and preprocessing steps.
-It allows for the selection and comparison of different encoders, samplers, and classifiers, ultimately providing predictions.
-Results indicated that logistic regression and random forests performed robustly, with logistic regression emerging as a reliable baseline model due to its balanced performance and robustness against class imbalance.
-Ensemble methods like random forests showed promise but required careful tuning to mitigate overfitting.
-More complex models like K-nearest neighbors and multilayer perceptrons exhibited varying degrees of overfitting, suggesting the need for further refinement.
-The findings underscore the potential of machine learning to significantly enhance road safety by providing insights into the patterns of traffic accidents and their severity.
-This can assist policymakers and traffic management systems in real-time decision-making and deploying preventive measures effectively.
+The primary goal of this project is to develop a predictive model that accurately assesses the severity of vehicle crashes.
+Traffic accidents remain a significant public safety challenge, necessitating predictive models to evaluate crash severity effectively.
+The developed model can serve as a crucial tool for policymakers, traffic management authorities, and public safety officials by enabling proactive interventions to improve road safety.

+### Methodology

+In this study, various machine learning techniques were employed to predict crash severity based on multiple factors, such as road conditions, vehicle conditions, traffic conditions, and driver attributes.
+The dataset, sourced from detailed traffic accident records, underwent comprehensive exploratory data analysis to identify key predictors of crash severity.

+The following models were tested:

+- Logistic Regression
+- Decision Trees
+- Random Forests
+- K-Nearest Neighbors
+- Support Vector classifier
+- Multilayer Perceptrons

+To address class imbalance in the data, techniques such as SMOTE (Synthetic Minority Over-sampling Technique) and Random Over Sampling were implemented.
+A flexible and generalized pipeline was developed to automate data handling, including the imputation of missing values, preprocessing, and the selection of different encoders, samplers, and classifiers.

 <b> Key Performance Indicator: </b>
 How efficiently does the model predict the crash severity compared to actuall severities?